aws-samples/mlops-pipeline-prestodb/blog_post.md

 inferences.

-The rise of generative AI increases the demand for training, deploying, and running machine learning models, and consequently, the use of data.
+The rise of generative AI increases the demand for training, deploying, and running ML models, and consequently, the use of data.
 By integrating SageMaker Processing Jobs with PrestoDB, you can seamlessly migrate your workloads to SageMaker pipelines without additional data preparation, storage, or accessibility burdens.
 You can build, train, evaluate, run batch inferences, and deploy models as real-time endpoints while leveraging your existing data engineering pipelines with minimal or no code changes.

 Explore SageMaker Pipelines, open-source data querying engines like PrestoDB, and build a solution using the sample implementation provided.